-The 2021 cohort of AFP IDEA Fellows will be active from January through December 2021.
+The 2022 cohort of AFP-MN IDEA Fellows will be active from January through December 2022.
 Fellows should be able to commit to attending all cohort sessions to help ensure a fulfilling experience for themselves and their peers.

 Fellowships are for current or aspiring fundraisers in the Twin Cities who identify as BIPOC.
 A broad definition of fundraising applies here.
-Applicants are eligible if they are doing work to increase resources for their organizations and/or communities — or if they would like to start doing more of this kind of work.
-While priority is given to those who are not already members of AFP-MN, a smaller number of Fellowships will be made available to AFP-MN current members and both members and non-members are encouraged to apply.
+Applicants are eligible if they are doing work to increase resources for their organizations and/or communities.
+Applicants who both are and are not current AFP-MN members may apply.

 Frequently Asked Questions